hoanhan101/HArduinoPet/README.md

 ## Difficulties:
 1. 3D print is not smooth enough to fit the screws so I use the hot glue instead.
 2. Soldering, wiring and putting thing together in a small enclosure is hard because it is very easy to break the connection.
-Therefore, I have to solder and come up with strategies to make sure the connection is strong enough inside.
-3. The algorithms and whole code itself are pretty complex so I need to refactor everything for scalable purpose in the future.
+3. The author's source code is pretty complex so I need to refactor everything for scalable purpose in the future.

 ## Future plan:
 1. Build up a real robots with other movable body parts.